Understanding what’s going on inside your head

 External resources that suit your needs

-Are you worried about a loved one? → Here are some tools to help you
+Are you worried about a loved one? → Here are some tools to help

 OUR ARTICLES

-NEED TO TALK ABOUT HOW YOU FEEL?
+NEED TO TALK ABOUT WHAT YOU’RE GOING THROUGH?

-Speak with a Tel-Jeunes worker: it’s anonymous, free and accessible 24/7
+Talk to a Tel-Jeunes worker: it’s anonymous, free, and available 24/7

 With our partner

-Access the website
+Visit the website